Grace and peace to the brethren in the Lord, and greetings to the unsaved.

 By the way, Bipolar Disorder is often a result of a generational curse and even affects many Christians and their families.
 Read here about generational curses and how to get free from them.

 We have produced a companion audio podcast of this teaching which is available for free at the iTunes Store.
 You can get it by clicking here.
+For your convenience, it is also available below.

 As always, be encouraged and look up, for your redemption draweth nigh.